shreyassanthu77/allison-nvim/README.md

 so you need a plugin to enable them.
 I use a plugin called `ufo` for this.

-## Formatting
+## Theme (Customization)
-For formatting `conform.nvim` is used
-It uses a formatter cinfigured in the `lua/lsp/format.lua` file or the one provided by the LSP server if it's available.
-To install a formatter run `:Mason` and select the formatter you want to install. and then tell `conform.nvim` to use that formatter by adding it to the `lua/lsp/format.lua` file.
-- `<Leader> + f` to format the current file (more info at the botto)
+The theme `gruvbox-material`
+is setup at the bottom of the `lua/plugins/theme.lua` file.
+Customizations are also done in the same file in the config function at the bottom of the file.